In a large bowl, mix both flours, salt, and baking soda together. Whisk in the club soda until smooth. Then add the vinegar and whisk.

-Heat a large skillet over medium heat.
+Heat a large nonstick skillet over medium heat.
 Pour oil on a paper towel and wipe the skillet with the oiled paper towel.
 This creates a thin fatty layer to make it easier to flip the crepes.

 Using a scoop, pour batter into the skillet creating a 6-inch circle.
-Carefully swirl the pan around to thin out the batter until it measures 8- to 9-inches across.
+Quickly and carefully swirl the pan around to thin out the batter until it measures 8- to 9-inches across.

 Once finished cooking the Injera.
 Cut the circles in half with a pizza cutter, roll into tubes and stack.
 Keep warm until ready to serve.
-Serve the Doro Wat and Injera together, tearing piece of Injera and using it to pick up the Doro Wat.
+Serve the Injera with Doro Wat or Mesir Wat, tearing pieces of Injera and using it to pick up the Doro Wat.